 We report the first numerical investigation of the coupling between flow and microstructure evolution in a full three-dimensional simulation of a model nematic liquid crystalline polymer (LCP), including both viscoelasticity and gradient elasticity, in a planar shear cell.
-We employ the molecular-based Doi-Marrucci-Greco (DMG) theory to gain insight into the nature and dynamics of the complex, birefringent polydomain texture exhibited by LCPs and to provide a detailed description of the disclination loops that comprise the so-called worm texture.
+We employ the molecular-based Doi-Marrucci-Greco theory to gain insight into the nature and dynamics of the complex, birefringent polydomain texture exhibited by LCPs and to provide a detailed description of the disclination loops that comprise the so-called worm texture.
 We solve the coupled equations of motion and evolution equation for the polymer configuration using a parallel implementation of a hybrid spectral/finite-difference algorithm.
-For an initial director orientation along the vorticity axis, the model predicts a stream-wise-oriented striped texture in accordance with previous experimental and theoretical studies.
-Subsequent refinement of the texture is accompanied by the formation and development of 1/2-strength, twist-type disclination loops, which reside between neighboring orientational domains within the polydomain texture.
-These observations provide the first numerical confirmation of the experimentally-inferred loop structure reported by De'Nève et al. [Macromolecules 28, 1541-1546 (1995)].
-Though often depicted as separate phenomena in the literature, we find an explicit coupling between the disclination structure and polydomain texture.
+For an initial director orientation along the vorticity axis, the model predicts a streamwise-oriented striped texture in accordance with previous experimental and theoretical studies.
+Subsequent refinement of the texture is accompanied by the formation and development of one-half-strength, twist-type disclination loops, which reside between neighboring orientational domains within the polydomain texture.
+These observations provide the first numerical confirmation of the experimentally inferred loop structure reported by De'Nève et al., Macromolecules 28, 1541-1546 (1995).
+Though often depicted as separate phenomena in the literature, we find an explicit coupling between the disclination structure and polydomain texture. © 2008 The Society of Rheology.
+[DOI: 10.1122/1.2890779]